Foreign Liaison Office

 Since Inception of Liberalization in the year 1991, Global Investors prefer Indian marketplace for choosing a place of business.
 Foreign entities are permitted to establish a liaison office in India with permission of the Reserve Bank of India and LO is governed by Foreign Exchange Management Regulations, 2000.
 A Liaison office is not permitted to carry on any business in India, while a Branch office is permitted for doing business from India in terms of imports and exports.
 Through Liaison Office, Foreign Companies or Entities cannot undertake local trading or manufacturing activities except software development.

-Foreign Liaison Office Setup in India by Foreign Investors/Entities
+Different Modes for Foreign Liaison Office Setup in India by Foreign Investors/Entities

 A foreign company planning to set up business operations in India having the following modes for Establishment: -